glic3rinu/passlib/docs/lib/passlib.hash.md5_crypt.rst

 .. module:: passlib.hash.md5_crypt
     :synopsis: MD5-Crypt

-Also known as BSD-MD5-Crypt,
-this algorithm was developed to replace the aging des-crypt crypt.
+This algorithm was developed to replace the aging des-crypt crypt.
 It is supported by a wide variety of unix flavors, and is found in other contexts as well.